jarrarhaider1214/docs/pages/user-guide/getting-started/getting-started.md

    - Enter **Profile Name** and specify the AWS credentials (Access and Secret Key).
 You can also save this profile for future use.
 Credentials will be stored in vault i.e. Credentials Profile menu.

      > **Note**: To know more about Credentials Profile menu, click [here](/pages/user-guide/components/credentials-profile/credentials-profile).
+     >
+     > **Note:** To perform different functions and to deploy application using CloudPlex, it is necessary to have required permissions on cloud.
+To know about all those permissions click [here.](pages/user-guide/components/cloud-authorization-level/cloud-authorization-level?id=cloud-authorization-level)

    ![2](imgs/2.jpg)